 I have been slacking on getting captures of my weekly outfits so I stole a few of ones of me while we were out and about.
 It’s that fine line between warm and cold still so it’s been the fur coat on with knee high boots and the very next day neutral spring outfits with my new black MK flats.
 I absolutely love my new grey coat from Zara and my black and white with gold dots top from Boden.
 If you peak at the bottom right hand corner I scored this lovely lounge sweater in a boutique in Trim, Ireland.
 I have a wish list a mile long from that store.

 I have been back in the kitchen a lot this week.
-I am back making homemade soups and spring salads but also whipping up some special treats for Little & Fierce blog (keep a watch out) and these gorgeous Lemon Marshmallow Cupcakes for friends.
+I am back making homemade soups and spring salads but also whipping up these gorgeous Lemon Marshmallow Cupcakes for friends.
 Excuse the grainy photo, I snapped it two seconds before they got devoured by friends visiting.

 Or you may have caught a glimpse at my Ham & Cheese Party Nibbles this week too.
 I told you, it’s all a go in the kitchen.
 I have a few Free From recipes coming your way.
 Testing them out on my allergy son to see if he likes them and what he thinks of them first before I recommend.
 Also have more party food coming so stay tuned.